tonypeng1/llamaindex/README.md

 ## Examples of Queries and Answers

 4 sets of queries and answer that illustrate the capability of this RAG can be found in the Medium [artile](https://medium.com/@tony3t3t/rag-with-sub-question-and-tool-selecting-query-engines-using-llamaindex-05349cb4120c).

+## The Article

+The Paul Graham article “What I Worked On” in pdf can be found [here](https://drive.google.com/file/d/1YzCscCmQXn2IcGS-omcAc8TBuFrpiN4-/view?usp=sharing).